fabien-roy/glo-2003-airbnb/docs/release1/software-architecture.md

-# Plan for release 1
+# Software architecture for release 1

 Release 1 has one epic, `Book a stay`.
 This epic has three user stories :